Lifestyle

 Physical/Biological Affects

-Nutrition can affect the body’s biological environment at many levels, including at the levels of metabolism, inflammation, epigenetics (how lifestyle and environmental affect our genes), and microbiome (gut health).
+Nutrition can affect the body’s biological environment at many levels including metabolism, inflammation, epigenetics (how lifestyle and our environment affect our genes), and microbiome (gut health).
 Cancerous tumors grow within areas of tissue which have undergone significant changes.
 These altered areas are called tumor microenvironments.
-Tumor microenvironments are characterized by disorderly and uncontrolled cell growth, inflammation, loss of immune control, increased blood vessels, changes in how cells utilize glucose to make energy and hypoxia (low oxygen).
-All of these alterations, known as the hallmarks of cancer, can be influenced by lifestyle, including diet.
+Tumor microenvironments are characterized by disorderly and uncontrolled cell growth, inflammation, loss of immune control, increased blood vessels, changes in how cells utilize glucose to make energy, and hypoxia (low oxygen).
+All these alterations, known as the hallmarks of cancer, can be influenced by lifestyle, including diet.
 One way to think about nutrition and cancer is to consider that every food contains many compounds which act as information for our cells.
 Over time, the food (information) that we provide our tissues can change components of the tumor microenvironment in ways that make it harder (or easier) for tumors to grow.
 If you're curious about these biological processes, we've provided some resources to explore.